 Are there any CCTV cameras in the area?
 Is it possible there may be a recording of the accident or the vehicle that didn't stop?
 If the CCTV is attached to premises that are open see if you can speak to someone and ask them to keep the recording as it may be needed to trace the driver that did not stop.

-Do you have a dashcam installed?
-If so remember to remove it and the memory card if your vehicle is being taken by the police or to a garage.
+Do you have a dash-cam installed?
+If so remember to remove it along with the memory card if your vehicle is being taken by the police or to a garage.

 Claiming after a hit and run accident